isomerpages/moe-westwoodsec/_explore/Direct School Admission/Applied Learning Programme.md

 <tbody>
 	<tr>
     <td class="tg-zqva">About</td>
-    <td class="tg-cmm0">A school-wide programme in Westwood, ISE involves explicit teaching of skills and knowledge with close connection to real life experiences.
-It advocates the importance of putting application into practice, highlighting the relevance of what is taught in the classroom in the ‘real world’, giving students a sense of purpose and reality in what they are learning, touching their HEARTs and HEADs and active participation through their HANDs.
-The ultimate aim is to develop and inspire Westwoodians to be future-ready learners who possess strong ENTREPRENEURIAL DARE and an INNOVATIVE MINDSET through the application of Science, Technology, Engineering and Mathematics (STEM).<br><br>
+    <td class="tg-cmm0">A school-wide programme in Westwood, ISE involves explicit teaching of skills and knowledge with close connection to real life experiences.&nbsp; It advocates the importance of putting application into practice, highlighting the relevance of what is taught in the classroom in the ‘real world’, giving students a sense of purpose and reality in what they are learning, touching their HEARTs and HEADs and active participation through their HANDs.&nbsp; The ultimate aim is to develop and inspire Westwoodians to be future-ready learners who possess strong ENTREPRENEURIAL DARE and an INNOVATIVE MINDSET through the application of Science, Technology, Engineering and Mathematics (STEM).<br><br>
 <img width="80%" src="/images/dsa%20alp3.png"></td></tr>
 		<tr>
     <td class="tg-zqva">Development</td>
 <td class="tg-cmm0">
-Advanced training and development in innovation and (social) entrepreneurship through the application of STEM.<br><br>
+* Advanced training and development in innovation and (social) entrepreneurship through the application of STEM.

-Represent the school in national / international ISE/entrepreneurship-related competitions including those with an emphasis on application of STEM.<br><br>
+* Represent the school in national / international ISE/entrepreneurship-related competitions including those with an emphasis on application of STEM.&nbsp;&nbsp;

-Participate in mentoring programmes by industry practitioners and/or young entrepreneurs<br><br>
+* Participate in mentoring programmes by industry practitioners and/or young entrepreneurs.

-Exposure to programmes offered by Institute of Higher Learning in related fields<br>
+* Exposure to programmes offered by Institute of Higher Learning in related fields.
 </td></tr>
 	<tr>
-    <td class="tg-zqva">Desired Outcome</td><td class="tg-cmm0">Through 3-4 years of active participation in the opportunities and experiences provided by the school, Westwood’s DSA students will become <b>active citizens</b> who are <b>passionate</b> about making a <b>difference to society</b> and/or <b>bringing Arts to the community</b>, and who have the skills and aptitude to create that impact.</td></tr>
+    <td class="tg-zqva">Desired Outcome</td><td class="tg-cmm0">Through 3-4 years of active participation in the opportunities and experiences provided by the school, Westwood’s DSA students will become *active citizens* who are passionate about making a *difference to society* and/or bringing Arts to the community, and who have the *skills and aptitude* to create that impact.</td></tr>
 	<tr>
  <td class="tg-zqva">Selection Criteria</td><td class="tg-cmm0">
-Willingness to try and experiment with new ideas and/or new ways of doing things<br><br>
+* Willingness to try and experiment with new ideas and/or new ways of doing things
-Strong ability to work in teams<br><br>
+* Strong ability to work in teams
-Good communication and presentation skills<br><br>
+* Good communication and presentation skills&nbsp;
-Interest in the application of STEM.
-Background in coding will be an advantage<br><br>
+* Interest in the application of STEM. &nbsp; Background in coding will be an advantage
-Good character report (eg. conduct and remarks in school report book)
+* Good character report (eg. conduct and remarks in school report book)
 </td></tr>
 </tbody></table>